Pilot's Handbook of Aeronautical Knowledge

 Class G airspace, often called "uncontrolled airspace," is the portion of the airspace that has not been designated as Class A, B, C, D, or E. Class G extends from the surface to the base of the overlying Class E airspace.

 ATC has no authority or responsibility to control air traffic in Class G airspace.
-However, visual flight rules (VFR) minimums apply to Class G airspace.
+However, Visual Flight Rules (VFR) minimums apply to Class G airspace.

 Class G airspace cannot extend above 14,500 feet.
 Above this is Class E airspace, extending to 17,999 feet (unless otherwise designated).